 Devon leads the way in high-quality British goat meat production

 Jamaican-born, British-bred Devon farmer Wilfred Emmanuel Jones, AKA The Black Farmer is also a goat meat aficionado, selling tantalizingly moist diced goat and tender goat chops as part of his online store, though it’s just that little bit more pricey than the Lloyd Maunder goat meat.

 Though I’m yet to see wandering goatherds on a ramble across Dartmoor, Devon is home to many small-scale goat farmers including the Boer goat farmers of Devon and Cornwall who raise their goats for meat.
 It’s great to see farming of this versatile animal moving away from the milk and cheese with the wider breeding of this profitable goat breed.

 Now goat is on the menu, there has been a lot of experimentation with it.
-With goat meat sausages, goat meat mince, and goat burgers likely to sizzle on the barbecue throughout the British summer.
+Goat meat sausages, goat meat mince, and goat burgers are likely to sizzle on the barbecue throughout the British summer.